Du4nG/SSG-2/content/posts/loop/index.md

 Now that, that is devotion
 ..., but who's counting.
 Consider it done, ma'am.
+I'll take that as a yes.
+Do you want it or not ?
 What, in the actual, f
-I'll take that as a yes.
 That came out wrong
 Good luck with that
 You believe that ?